bruneaug/DShield-SIEM/AddOn/packed_capture.md

 /etc/rc3.d/S01log_packets<br>

 ## Nightly Root Cronjob

+This nightly cronjob is installed by default to the root account.
+It is used to restart packet capture every night at midnight.<br>

 The log_packet.sh must be enabled to copy packets with daemonlogger<br>
 0 0 * * * /etc/rc3.d/S01log_packets restart > /dev/null 2>1&<br>